rhdtownsend/gyre/docs/source/user-guide/understanding-grids/spatial-grids.rst

 A fresh spatial grid is constructed for each iteration of the main computation loop (see the flow-charts in the :ref:`frontends` chapter).
-This is done under the control of the :nml_g:`grid` namelist groups; there must be at least one of these, subject to the tag matching rules (see the :ref:`working-with-tags` chapter).
-If there is more than one matching :nml_g:`grid` namelist group, then the final one is used.
+This is done under the control of the :nml:group:`grid` namelist groups; there must be at least one of these, subject to the tag matching rules (see the :ref:`working-with-tags` chapter).
+If there is more than one matching :nml:group:`grid` namelist group, then the final one is used.

 Each grid begins as a *scaffold grid*, comprising the following points: